-Globe Artichoke Plants - Growing and Harvesting
+Globe Artichoke Plants

-Globe artichoke plants (cynara cardunculus).
-Growing and harvesting in the home garden is not difficult if you have the space.
-Related to thistles Globe Artichokes are used widely in cooking.
+Related to thistles they are used widely in cooking.
 These are are the source of 'artichoke hearts' and are fairly easy to grow.
-They also make an attractive ornamental plant and offsets are available for sale from online suppliers in the UK.

 Globe artichoke plants are grown both for the Artichoke heart, which is cooked and eaten as well as for decorative purposes in the border.